Stability of the integral control of stable nonlinear systems: Nonlinear systems with slowly varying inputs

 Moreover, $\PPP$ is {\em uniformly exponentially stable} around these equilibrium points.
 This means that there exist \hbox{$\e_0>0$}, $\l>0$ and $m\geq 1$ such that for each constant input function $u_0\in [u_{min},\m u_{max}]$, the following holds:

 If \ $\|x(0)-\Xi(u_0)\|\leq\e_0$, then for every $t\geq 0$, \BEQ{exp_decay} \|x(t)-\Xi(u_0)\| \m\leq\m m e^{-\l t}\|x(0)-\Xi(u_0)\| \m. \end{equation} \end{framed} \begin{remark} The uniform exponential stability condition above can be checked by linearization: If the Jacobian matrices have eigenvalues bounded away from the right half-plane, then $\PPP$ is uniformly exponentially stable, see (11.16) in \cite{Kha:02}.
 Under Assumption 1, \m $\max\Re\sigma(A(u_0))$ is a continuous function of $u_0$.
-Hence, if this function is always negative, then by the compactness of $[u_{min},\m u_{max}]$, its maximum is also negative..
+Hence, if this function is always negative, then by the compactness of $[u_{min},\m u_{max}]$, its maximum is also negative.
 Thus, for the uniform exponential stability we only have to check that each of the matrices $A(u_0)$ is stable. \end{remark}

 The following two lemmas show that under the above assumption, if the input $u$ changes sufficiently slowly and stays in the relevant range of values $[u_{min},u_{max}]$, and if $x(0)$ is close to its momentary equilibium value $\Xi(u(0))$, then for all times \m $t>0$, $x(t)$ remains close to $\Xi(u(t))$.
 These results are related to those in Section 9.3 of \cite{Kha:02}, where the proof technique is to construct and use Lyapunov functions.
-It is difficult to see the precise relationship between our lemmas and those in the cited reference, because the results depend on a lot of constant parameters.
-As far as the authors can see, the implication \rfb{Jutta_Strake} below (which we need later) cannot be derived directly from the material in the cited reference.
+It is difficult to see the precise relationship between our lemmas and those in \cite{Kha:02}.

 { \begin{lemma} Assume that $\PPP$ satisfies Assumption 1.

 Then there exists $\kappa>0$ and $T>0$ such that for every $\e\in[0, \e_0]$ and every \m $u\in{\rm Lip}_{\kappa\e}([0,\infty);\rline)$ with \m $u(t)\in[u_{min},u_{max}]$ \m for all $t\geq 0$, the following holds: for all $t\geq T$, \BEQ{Jutta_Strake} \|x(0)-\Xi(u(0))\| \m\leq\m \e \ \Longrightarrow \ \|x(t)-\Xi(u(t))\| \m\leq\m \frac{2}{3}\e \m. \end{equation} \end{lemma}}